 In wire wound resistor

 These resistors are easily available for a wide range of ratings.
 The range of resistance values varies from 1 Ω to 1 MΩ.
-Typical tolerance limit of these resistors varies from 0.01 % to 1 %.
+The typical tolerance limit of these resistors varies from 0.01 % to 1 %.
 They can be used for high power applications of 5 to 200 W dissipation ratings.
-The cost of these resistors is much higher than carbon resistor.
-Normally wire wound resistor is used where carbon composition resistor cannot meet the purpose because of its limitations.
+The cost of these resistors is much higher than carbon resistors.
+Normally a wire wound resistor is used where a carbon composition resistor cannot meet the purpose because of its limitations.

 The main disadvantage of this resistor is the inductance that arises because of its coil-like structure.
-At high frequency, the behaviour of the circuit may be changed due to its reaction.
+At high frequency, the behavior of the circuit may be changed due to its reaction.
 This problem can be solved if one half of the wire is wound in one direction and another half in the opposite direction so that the inductance due to these two halves cancels each other hence the net inductive effect of the resistor becomes nil.
-The non – inductive wire wound resistor is ideal for the high-frequency circuit but it is costlier than an ordinary one.
+The non-inductive wire wound resistor is ideal for the high-frequency circuit but it is costlier than an ordinary one.